Tech

 That sounds good, but what revenue?
 The app is free and has no ads, and it remains to be seen if people would stick around for endless AI slop of Sam Altman barbecuing Pikachu or cringe-rapping.

-Bill Peebles, the head of Sora at OpenAI, posted on X that new controls are available today for users to control the context in which their “cameos” appear in other users’ videos.
+Bill Peebles, the head of Sora at OpenAI, posted on X that new controls are available today for users to manage the context in which their “cameos” appear in other users’ videos.

-An example of the new controls shared by an OpenAI staffer shows a preference panel that lets a user say that they must always appear wearing a hat that says “#1 Ketchup Fan” and never allow appearances in videos with mustard or relish.
+An example of the new controls shared by an OpenAI staffer shows a preference panel that lets a user say that they must always appear wearing a hat that says “#1 Ketchup Fan” and never appear in videos with mustard or relish.

 More Tech